caido/documentation/src/concepts/essentials/workflows/nodes/nodes.md

 ## Connecting Nodes

-A `Connection` is visually represented by the gray line between nodes and determine the order of execution.
+A `Connection` is visually represented by the gray line between Nodes and determine the order of execution.

 Workflows use a top-down heirachical structure (_the Node at the very top represents the beginning of the flow and the Node at the bottom represents the end of the flow_).